-Is there a better grab-and-go treat than a muffin?
+Is there a better grab-and-go treat than banana muffins?
 I think not.
 And I simply do not make them enough, that’s all there is to it!
-But this past weekend I wanted to make up a big batch of muffins because we needed a few morning’s worth of simple breakfasts.
-Something that even the littlest one could help herself to (so long as someone is there keeping her honest at only getting one).
+But this past weekend I wanted to make up a big batch of easy banana muffins because we needed a few morning’s worth of simple breakfasts.

 - Baking powder